ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The _getNow_ method does not wait and immediately returns the fallback value because the future is not completed.
+The _getNow_ method does not wait and immediately returns the default value because the future is not completed.
 Note that this method does not cause the _CompletableFuture_ to complete.

 ```
 CompletableFuture<String> future = CompletableFuture.supplyAsync(() -> sleepAndGet("value"));
-assertEquals("fallback", future.getNow("fallback"));
+assertEquals("default", future.getNow("default"));
 assertFalse(future.isDone());
 ```